May 2025 North Shore Milwaukee Events

 Mequon-Thiensville Memorial Day Observance – Monday, May 26, 2025, 10:00 AM at Mequon City Hall (11333 N. Cedarburg Rd.).
 A free annual ceremony jointly hosted by the City of Mequon and Village of Thiensville to honor fallen heroes.
 The observance includes a formal flag-raising, patriotic speeches by local officials, and music by the Homestead High School band playing Americana classics.
 The event is held on the City Hall lawn; note that a portion of Mequon Road is typically closed during the ceremony for safety.
 Attendees often bring flags or wear red, white, and blue.
 After the roughly 30-minute program, families are invited to a complimentary lunch at the Howard J. Schroeder American Legion Post in Thiensville.

-Guided Birding Hike at Mequon Nature Preserve – Mid-May (check specific dates, often early morning around 7:00 AM) at Mequon Nature Preserve.
+Guided Birding Hike at Mequon Nature Preserve – Mid-May at Mequon Nature Preserve.
 A free family-friendly nature hike focusing on spring wildlife.
 In May, the preserve often offers guided bird-watching walks led by naturalists, timed with the peak of migratory bird season.
 Bring your binoculars and join other nature enthusiasts to spot warblers, sandhill cranes, or even deer along the 2+ miles of easy trails.
 It’s an early start, but kids who are budding birders or explorers will enjoy the adventure of a morning in the woods.
 These hikes typically require free RSVP online and start at the preserve’s Education Center.
 They highlight Mequon’s commitment to outdoor education and are a great way to get the family out in nature to cap off the spring season.

 Plan the perfect North Shore graduation party with 2025-ready venues—from Shorewood’s Three Lions Pub to Whitefish Bay’s Cahill Park—plus booking details